8309732518/myproject/README.md

 # myproject
 welcome to k8s class
-hey suhas this is deployment
+hey sai this is deployment